Reassortment (Person of Interest): Plot

 Shaw (Sarah Shahi) sedates her nurse and uses a tank to escape through the walls of the hospital while Jeremy Lambert (Julian Ovenden) alerts the operatives to find her.
 She uses the walls to escape to a nearby building: a prison and she realizes she is in Johannesburg.

 Back in New York, Reese (Jim Caviezel) is following their new number: James Ko, a businessman.
 Ko feels ill and goes to a hospital, where a nurse gives him an anti-viral.
 However, his condition worsens, falls in the hallway, and is pronounced dead.
 The hospital decides to go into lockdown to find the cause of death but Finch (Michael Emerson) and Bear sneak in to help.
 Having abandoned the team, Fusco (Kevin Chapman) asks Elias (Enrico Colantoni) for help in investigating the events at the tunnel.
 Elias provides him with a truck delivery worker named Frank Capello that could be involved.

 Ko's blood tests reveal that he had a combination of live flu virus with H5N1 and caused it to become contagious.
 As the virus starts spreading in the hospital, Root (Amy Acker) discovers that Samaritan is involved in the creation of the virus.
 Jeff Blackwell (Josh Close) has been contracted by Samaritan operative Mona (LaChanze) to get into the hospital just as the lockdown begins and is instructed to take two syringes with contaminated blood and inject two doctors in the hospital with it, which will kill them.
 He injects one of the doctors but Fusco, who arrive at the hospital, fights him and is injected with the syringe.
 Reese follows Blackwell but is unable to leave the hospital and Blackwell escapes.

 Finch confronts the head of the hospital who was hired by Samaritan to destroy the anti-virals.
 Bear attacks the man and Root arrives with more anti-virals found by the Machine, saving everyone including Fusco.
 Despite this, Fusco decides to get reassigned with another partner in the precinct.
 Blackwell and his handler, Mona, discuss the quelled epidemic and declare it a success: the CDC is requiring everyone to be vaccinated, which will result in Samaritan learning everyone's DNA.
 Back in Johannesburg, Shaw escapes with the help of an inmate and is confronted by Lambert, who taunts her to convince her she is still in a simulation.
-Shaw responds by killing him and escaping on Lambert's vehicle to flee the prison while hearing radio reports about the events on New York.
+Shaw responds by killing him and escaping in Lambert's vehicle to flee the prison.
+The car radio reports about the events currently happening in New York (confirming that all the things happening to her was real life).